Online GIS is accessed via web browser. This means it can be accessed on any device that's connected to the internet.

 There are no clear cut answers.
 The GIS industry is massive and technological innovation is happening at breakneck speed, making accurate predictions difficult.

 For the moment, our argument is this:

-The sedan was built for, and excels at, everyday tasks like commuting, grabbing groceries, and taking the occasional weekend trip.
+The sedan was built for (and excels at) everyday tasks: commuting, grabbing groceries, and the occasional weekend trip.
 The engine functions well and gets you where you need to go.

 On the other hand, the RV has everything you need for life on the road: beds, kitchen, bathroom, etc. It excels at long road trips, but commuting to work everyday would be impractical.

-While both options fall under the same general category (vehicles), they’re built for different tasks.
+Both options fall under the same general category (vehicles), but they’re built for different tasks.

 You wouldn’t take the sedan on an extended road trip, nor would you take the RV to go buy milk.
 Both vehicles can theoretically complete both tasks, but neither situation would be ideal.